Jaimin09/Stock-Analyser/README.md

 The company's balance sheet and income statement plays a major role in determining the performance of the company.
 Following are the characteristics of the good performing companies in stock market :
 - Revenue increasing every year
 - Profit increasing every year
-- Stock price increasing every year
+- Share price increasing every year
 - % of foreign investors in the company
 - The performace of the company is also compared with its peers in the same sector
 - The profit and the market capital of the company is compared with some of the largest companies in the same sector.
 This way, an idea can be generalised how the company will perform if its market capital increases in the future